logWin322/SJTU-CS420-Course-Project/README.md

 # SJTU-CS420-Course-Project
-course project for SJTU CS420 machine learning
+This is the course project for SJTU CS420 machine learning.

+## Requirements
+* pytorch & torchvision
+* numpy
+* advertorch